itsvyle/gh-previews/README.md

 Then, run `yarn install` and `yarn start` to start the bot.

 You will of course need yarn, node, and a discord bot created with the token obtained

+## Roadmap:

+-   Add authentication, so that it can access code from private repositories
+-   Add support for knowing who edited the file last, etc.